Intrinsic synaptic plasticity of ferroelectric field effect transistors for online learning

 Our network simulations consisted of an excitatory layer of $225$ spiking neurons characterized by Leaky Integrate and Fire (LIF) dynamics with intrinsic FeFET synaptic plasticity (see Fig. \ref{network}(a-b)).
 In order to assess the impact of the intrinsic device characteristics on the learning process, we performed a comparative simulation with standard STDP rule.
 As shown in Fig. \ref{network}(c), the multiplicative STDP behavior of the devices resulted in significantly faster convergence of the network, which is advantageous from the perspective of few-shot learning and minimizing costly programming events in the FeFET cross-array.
 We postulate that this advantage is mainly due to the self-adaptive behavior of multiplicative STDP, as mentioned before.
-As the weights are randomly initialized at the beginning of the training process, synaptic weights which are further away from their expected final values experience a larger temporal change (potentiation or depression) compared to weights that are relatively close to their expected final magnitudes.
+As the weights are randomly initialized at the beginning of the training process, synaptic weights which are further away from their eventual converged values experience a larger synaptic change (potentiation or depression) compared to weights that are relatively close to their final magnitudes.
+It is worth mentioning here that this observation is specific to the pattern recognition system studied in this work and may not be generalizable (for instance, in networks exhibiting transmission delays \cite{asl2017dendritic,asl2018delay}).
 Our FeFET network simulations yielded a test accuracy of $87.82\%$ on the MNIST test dataset (Fig. \ref{network}(c)) and required $33.3\%$ fewer training images than a standard STDP learning framework.
 Our recognition accuracies are at par with idealized software accuracies observed for networks of similar size \cite{diehl2015unsupervised}.
 The maximum programming energy consumption of the device during the learning process was evaluated to be $29.6 fJ$, which is significantly lower than other competitive technologies like phase change memories, spintronics, resistive random access memories, among others \cite{jackson2013nanoscale,kuzum2011nanoelectronic,li2014activity,jo2010nanoscale,nishitani2013dynamic,ramakrishnan2011floating,vijay_6,jerry2017ultra,sengupta2017encoding,sengupta2016proposal}.

 In order to assess the impact of limited programming resolution typically observed in such emerging technologies \cite{sun2018exploiting,luo2019benchmark}, we also performed network simulations where the synaptic weight update was discretized.
 We used $6$-bit resolution in our work in accordance with prior literature \cite{wang2020investigating}.
 Imposing this constraint during training yielded a test accuracy of $85.33\%$, which is almost comparable to the analog programming scenario.
 Further reduction in the accuracy gap can be achieved by engineering the grain size of the ferroelectric material \cite{lee2021domains}, resulting in increased number of domains.